209 Harrow Road, London, W2 5EH

 Rachel joined us in October 2018 having previously worked in palliative care.
 Rachel is currently training in all aspects of general practice nursing.
 She has special interests in health provision for homeless/temporarily housed patients and clinical education.
 Outside of work she enjoys cooking and reading.

 Rebecca joined the team in Feb 2017.
 She has a background as an Accident and Emergency Nurse and hospice nursing.
-She is new to practice nursing and we are delighted she has joined the grand union.
-She will be offering a range of services, dressings, suture removal, burns care, immunisations, smears, ear care and long term conditions management.
+She offers a range of services, dressings, suture removal, burns care, immunisations, smears, ear care and long term conditions management.
 She has intermediate Arabic language proficiency.
 She is interested in wildlife conservation and wildlife photography.

 Nurse Mellony Campbell